 9. DIY Estate Planning Without Legal Guidance

-Online templates and DIY estate planning kits may seem like a convenient option—but they often don’t comply with Alabama law or consider your specific circumstances.
-One small error could invalidate your entire plan.
+Online templates and DIY estate planning kits may seem like a convenient option but they often don’t consider your specific circumstances.
+Additionally, one small error could invalidate your entire plan.

 What to do instead: